 If desired, you can sweeten it with a touch of local honey or blend it with lemongrass or tulsi for added depth.

 Yes.
-“Shining Bush” is a common Caribbean name for Peperomia pellucida.
-Other names include Rat Ear, Man-to-man, and Clear Weed.
+Shining bush is a common Caribbean name for Peperomia pellucida.
+It is also known as Rat Ear, Man-to-man, Silver Bush, and Clear Weed depending on the region.

 ⚠️ Safety & Precautions